 Should You Install Hardwood Flooring Before or After Cabinets?

-We recommend installing glued or nailed hardwood flooring before cabinets to create a continuous finished floor and make future renovations easier.
 However, some engineered hardwood products are floating floors and should never be installed beneath cabinets.
 Always follow the manufacturer's installation guidelines for your specific flooring product.

 Set Your Renovation Timeline with a Consultation

 Every kitchen renovation is unique, and choosing the right flooring is essential to creating a space that fits your lifestyle and vision.
 At Floor Coverings International, we simplify the process with personalized, in-home consultations tailored to your specific needs.
+Seeing flooring samples alongside cabinet finishes can make renovation decisions feel much easier before installation begins.

 From exploring a curated selection of flooring options to receiving expert recommendations, our Design Associates provide the guidance you need to make confident decisions.
 Once you’ve made your choice, we’ll take care of the details, ensuring a smooth and stress-free installation experience.